 Our boys basketball coverage for Gold Club VIPs continues with a first look at the state’s top ninth-graders.
-The freshman (2025) class has three elite talents on the perimeter who are already making an impact on quality teams.
+The freshman (2026) class has 10 elite talents who are already making a huge impact and at least 15 who track as high major prospects.
 Some in the group are already mature and it’s important to keep that in mind when projecting future success, especially for post players who often develop later.
 Some of the state’s better freshmen also won’t contribute right away because they are part of strong programs with veteran players.

 Please check out and bookmark our Cal-Hi Sports Insider Blog: CalHiSports.com/blog For simple updates and insights, check out our twitter page @CalHiSports and for other updates please visit our Facebook page.
 You can also get email notifications from Cal-Hi Sports by CLICKING HERE.